MystenLabs/sui/external-crates/move/tooling/prettier-extension/README.md

-# Prettier Move
+# Move Formatter

-This is an alpha build of the Prettier Move Extension.
+This is an alpha build of the Move Formatter extension.
 Note that this extension is not final, should not be considered a production-grade tool, and is intended only for early access testing of the Prettier formatter in Move.

 # Using the formatter